Currently Offered Courses - Fall 2022

 Same as GWS 100 and HDFS 140.
 See GWS 100.

 Introduces sociological concepts of poverty, inequality, and social change within a global context.
 Themes explored include basic food security, poverty and hunger; population and resource distribution; foreign aid and development institutions; and social policies and movements for change.
 Course approach is historical and transnational, and typically includes case studies from Africa, Asia, Latin America, and the United States.
-This course can be used to fulfill either Western or Nonwestern general education categories, but not both.

 A study of social problems in the United States necessarily entails a discussion of global issues.
 To that end, this course will examine many contemporary social issues such as crime, war and terrorism, the environment, inequality, poverty, discrimination, the economic recession, and others, through a global framework.
 Many of the topics we will cover could motivate an entire semester's study in their own right; indeed, some scholars devote their entire careers to but one of these topics.
 However, this breadth allows us to think broadly about the issues that are identified as social problems and the ways in which individuals and groups attempt to resolve those problems; both processes are revealing about the time and society in which we live.
 One of the main objectives of this class is to learn about how sociologists examine social problems through analysis and research.
 Alongside that process, you will improve your critical thinking skills and become a better/more informed consumer of information.